top of page

 Heather began her work with the disability community at a young age.
 Starting at just 8 years old, she volunteered in her community by accompanying children with disabilities to amusement parks and carnivals, ensuring they could enjoy rides they otherwise wouldn’t be able to access.
 During high school and college, Heather provided ABA therapy to young people with autism, further solidifying her commitment to this work.
 More recently, she has provided trauma-informed care and advocacy for people with disabilities who have experienced sexual and domestic violence.
 This dedication naturally led her to facilitate sexual education courses for adults with intellectual and developmental disabilities (IDD).
 Her experiences have inspired her to develop a more sex-positive, trauma-informed, and inclusive curriculum for this community.

-We believe all people have the right to empathetic, inclusive, accessible, equitable, and comprehensive sexual health resources and feel especially compelled to advocate for those who often feel powerless when it comes to decisions made around their bodies and on their behalf, so it's incredibly important to us that we stand with the coalition in supporting this type of advocacy!
+inclusive, accessible, equitable, and comprehensive sexual health resources and feel especially compelled to advocate for those who often feel powerless when it comes to decisions made around their bodies and on their behalf,

 - The STD Project